 Honors / Awards

-Wilson is a recipient of the Public Relations Society of America (PRSA) East Central District’s best in show Diamond award for public affairs.
-She has also earned two Public Relations Society of America (PRSA) Hoosier Chapter Awards of Honor for media relations and public affairs.
+Wilson is a recipient of the Public Relations Society of America (PRSA) East Central District’s highest distinction, the Best in Show Diamond award, for public affairs.
+She has also earned Pinnacle Awards for crisis communications and media relations, as well as Awards of Honor for media relations and public affairs from the PRSA Hoosier Chapter.

 During her graduate studies at Indiana University, Wilson was awarded the Cushman Fellowship in Journalism for academic achievement.
 As an undergraduate student at Hanover College, Wilson was the recipient of the Dorothy S. Bucks Award in English, which recognizes the top Hanover College English student as nominated by the English department’s faculty.
 In addition, while attending Hanover College, Wilson earned the unprecedented distinction as a two-year recipient of the annual Shanklin English Scholarship.